gregcox7/ims/preface.utf8.md

 # Preface {.unnumbered}

-This book is intended to help students build a foundation for statistical thinking and methods.
-Three basic ideas motivate the way this book is structured:
+We hope readers will take away three ideas from this book in addition to forming a foundation of statistical thinking and methods.

 1. Statistics is an applied field with a wide range of practical applications.
 2. You don't have to be a math guru to learn from interesting, real data.